 Served as Director of an Arabic and Quranic school, as well as Imam and religious educator for several years.
 Taught a wide range of Islamic sciences including Islamic Jurisprudence (Fiqh), Hadith Sciences, Arabic Language, Quranic Exegesis (Tafsir), and Prophetic Biography (Sirah).

 Regular speaker on topics of Islamic Spirituality and Islamic History.
-Has conducted numerous workshops on Zakat principles and practical applications for both individuals and corporations, as well as presentations on Islamic Finance: current state and future perspectives.
+Has conducted numerous workshops on Zakat principles and practical applications for both individuals and corporations, as well as conferences on Islamic Finance: current state and future perspectives.

 Former active member of AIDIMM, an association dedicated to raising awareness about ethical and solidarity-based finance.
 Contributed to initiatives around corporate Zakat, financial solutions, and delivered workshops on Zakat principles and realities for individuals and businesses.

-Provided advisory support for the development of Islamic insurance products, combining classical Shariah principles with modern financial structures.
+Provided advisory support for the development of Islamic insurance products, combining Shariah principles with modern financial structures.
 Experienced in Shariah auditing and compliance, ensuring adherence to Islamic ethical standards in financial operations.

 For modern questions – stocks, mutual funds, retirement accounts, business Zakat, and cryptocurrency – we integrate AAOIFI standards and practical guidelines from Kuwait Zakat House and similar institutions.